Amid tumultuous year for tourism, Charleston marks decade run of No. 1 city title

 This year's rankings were calculated based on the survey responses of more than 700,000 readers, the highest number of participants ever in the contest's 33-year run, Condé Nast says.
 Submissions were solicited online in the spring, when most Americans were quarantined in their homes, so results are reflective of last year's tourism season — Charleston's best on record — and other years past.

-The sector had grown to about $9.7 billion in 2019, and 7.4 million travelers came to the region, according to an annual report from the Office of Tourism Analysis at the College of Charleston.
+The sector had grown to about $9.7 billion, and 7.4 million travelers came to the region in 2019, according to an annual report from the Office of Tourism Analysis at the College of Charleston.

-In recent years, the annual growth of those metrics and a steady stream of top rankings have been reliable.
-In 2020, the former is still true while the latter will not be: Earlier this year, Charleston secured an eight-year run as Travel + Leisure's top U.S. city and four consecutive years as Southern Living's best city in the South.
-Meanwhile, the run of year-over-year growth for Charleston's travel sector has been broken during the pandemic.
+In recent years, the annual growth of those metrics and a steady stream of top rankings have been consistent.
+Earlier this year, Charleston secured an eight-year run as Travel + Leisure's top U.S. city and four consecutive years as Southern Living's best city.
+Meanwhile, the run of year-over-year growth for Charleston's travel sector was broken by the pandemic.

-Streaks are not new for Condé Nast's contest.
-When Charleston was No. 1 for the first time in 2011, it unseated San Francisco, which had held the spot for 18 years.
-Santa Fe has been at the Holy City's heels now for three years at the No. 2 spot.
-All but one city on this top year's top 10 was on the list at least once in the last four years, and seven of them were on the list in 2019.
+Streaks are not new for Condé Nast's survey.
+When Charleston claimed the No. 1 ranking for the first time in 2011, it unseated San Francisco, which had held the spot for 18 years.
+Santa Fe has been at the Holy City's heels now for three years in the runner-up spot.
+All but one city in this year's top 10 was on the list at least once in the last four years, and seven of them made the ranking in 2019.

 Since this year's reader surveys were submitted while the world was on lockdown, the picks are "enduring gems that can withstand the test of time and the vicissitudes of circumstances," the magazine wrote in its introduction.
-Travelers "want to turn their attention to the classics" post-pandemic.
+Travelers "want to turn their attention to the classics" post-pandemic, it says.

 After two years in the top four, Savannah dropped to No. 8.
 Greenville in South Carolina's Upstate moved up from ninth to sixth and is described on the list as being "on the cusp of stardom."